Shakiba97/M2SVCC/README.md

 3- Additional files (single_intersection.add_fixed_time.xml, single_intersection.add_actuated.xml, single_intersection.add.xml):
     these files take account of signal phasing for the fixed time, actuated and multiscale scenario respectively.
 These additional files can be extracted from netedit after you define your desired signal phasing plan.
 You can find the instructions [here](https://sumo.dlr.de/docs/Netedit/elementsAdditional.html).

-**important: after you finished changing these files accordingly, be sure to adjust the sumo configuration file inputs for `.sumocfg` files (for all three scenarions).
+**important: after you finished changing these files accordingly, be sure to adjust the sumo configuration file inputs in `.sumocfg` files (for all three scenarions).

+feel free to ask questions (naderian@uw.edu)